Get the highlights in your inbox every week.

 So without further ado, here are a few open source password managers we hope you will consider.

 KeePass is a GPLv2-licensed password manager, primarily designed for Windows but also running elsewhere.
 KeePass offers multiple strong encryption options, easy exports, multiple user keys, advanced searching features, and more.
 Designed for desktop use, there are plugins that allow direct use from your web browser, and it can run from a USB stick if you'd prefer to physically carry your passwords from machine to machine.
 More on KeePass can be found in this past article from Ricardo Frydman.

 KeePassX, which started as a Linux port of KeePass, is another project you may consider.
 KeyPassX is compatible with KeePass 2 password files, and has also been ported to run on different operating systems.
 In fact, the list of unofficial releases of KeePass covers ports to just about every system in common use.

 Padlock is a very new entrant into the world of open source password managers.
-Currently available for Windows, Mac, iOS, and Android, with a Linux client in the works, Padlock is designed as a "minimalist" password manager.
+Currently available for Linux, Windows, Mac, iOS, and Android, with a ChromeOS client in the works, Padlock is designed as a "minimalist" password manager.
 Its source is available on GitHub under a GPLv3 license.
-The project is also developing a cloud backend, also open source, which will be a welcomed addition to anyone tired of managing password files or setting up syncing across multiple computers.
+The project also has developed a cloud backend, also open source, which is a welcome addition to anyone tired of managing password files or setting up syncing across multiple computers.

 Passbolt is another relatively new option, with plugins available for Firefox and Chrome and mobile and command-line options on the way.
 Based on OpenPGP, you can check out its online demo which shows off some of the features (you'll need to install the plugin for your browser, though).
 Licensed under the GPL Affero version 3 license, you can check out the source code on GitHub or view the project's roadmap for a list of current features and more on what is planned.